Shadkoech/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints they type of file
+This script creates a symbolic link